nktice/AMD-AI/ROCm-7-dev.md

 2025-11-27 - I had been having crahes with my Strix Halo that delayed updates.
 I managed to find this page with a workaround that avoids crashes - https://github.com/ROCm/ROCm/issues/5590#issuecomment-3573570390 - So if that's soemthing that is relevant to you, review details there.  - it appears that as of 2026-02-21 Linux Kernel 6.19 is now in mainline kernels for Ubuntu, the new kernel combined with the updated firmware, and ROCm theRock nightly drivers appears to remove the need for the workaround(s).

-2026-02-05 - Update version numbers for ROCm 7.2
+2026-04-23 - Updates for Ubuntu 26.04 LTS ...
+ROCm 7.2.2

 --------

-# Ubuntu 24.04.4 - Base system install
+# Ubuntu 24.04.4 / 25.10 / 26.04 - Base system install
-This is all tested on Ubuntu Linux 24.04.3 - this appears to be now fairly well supported by drivers and tools.
+This is all tested on Ubuntu Linux 26.04 - this appears to be now fairly well supported by drivers and tools.

 This has been tested on 25.10 too...